About This Course

 Course Outline

-For students who have already been awarded a law degree the LLB degree offers an opportunity to expand their portfolio of legal knowledge across a wider area of law in preparation for specific practice or for further study.
-The one year full-time course includes a wide choice of modules which would allow you to choose a combination that best suits your interests.
-In particular, it offers you an opportunity to study additional fields of law, such as medical law, environmental law or human rights law, which may not have been available to you at undergraduate level.
+Our one-year full-time course includes a wide choice of modules which would allow you to choose a combination that best suits your interests.
+In particular, it offers you an opportunity to study additional fields of law, such as medical law, environmental law or human rights law, which may not have been available to you at the undergraduate level.

-As a law graduate, if you choose to study for the LLB you will have the opportunity to widen and/deepen your legal knowledge into areas such as:
+You will have the opportunity to widen your legal knowledge in areas such as:

 - Commercial Law